jspe406/pytorch_on_frontier/README.md

 # pytorch_on_frontier
 A basic guide for setting up and running PyTorch on Frontier

+There is some terminology that will be important to understanding how Pytorch can be run on Frontier before we go through the examples.
+This comes from undertanding the architecture of the AMD GPUs, the definitions of the Environment Variables and some tips for setting up the conda environment.

 ## AMD GPU

 The AMD Instinct MI200 is built on advanced packaging technologies enabling two Graphic Compute Dies (GCDs) to be integrated into a single package in the Open Compute Project (OCP) Accelerator Module (OAM) in the MI250 and MI250X products.
 Each GCD is build on the AMD CDNA 2 architecture.
 A `single Frontier node` contains 4 MI250X OAMs for the total of `8 GCDs`.